Koldim2001/COCO_to_YOLOv8/README.md

 |   |-- image2.jpg
 |   |-- ...
 ```
-PS: For the instance segmentation task, Ultralytics YOLOv9-seg and YOLOv5-seg model is also supported (since it has similar annotation format to v8).
+PS: For the instance segmentation task, Ultralytics YOLOv9-seg and YOLOv5-seg models are also supported (since they have similar annotation format to v8).

 ## Installation: